Doctors warn laughing gas use is becoming an ‘epidemic’ amid rise in hospitalisations

 In board reports in June, University Hospitals of Coventry and Warwickshire said there had been an increase in theft of the gas from hospitals in recent years.

-Dr David Nicholl a neurologist at Sandwell and West Birmingham Hospital Trust has said in a warning on Tick Toc “my self and my colleagues are seeing an epidemic of young people being admitted to hospital off their legs because they’ve been taking whippets
+Dr David Nicholl a neurologist at Sandwell and West Birmingham Hospital Trust has said in a warning on Tik Tok “My self and my colleagues are seeing an epidemic of young people being admitted to hospital off their legs because they’ve been taking whippets

 “We’re seeing dozens of young people coming into hospital because they’re off their legs some of whom have life changing neurological injuries…you need to be aware this stuff is legal and its dangerous.”